survivejs/react-book/manuscript/05_implementing_notes.md

 ...
 ```

-As you can see the nested hierarchy is starting to cause some subtle problems.
-We'll fix these later.
-Now we just want to get something to work.
-You should be able to edit todos now.
+After these changes you should be able to edit notes.

 ## Removing Notes